Azure-Samples/azure-openai-assistant-javascript/README.md

 ![Node version](https://img.shields.io/badge/Node.js->=20-3c873a?style=flat-square)
 [![License](https://img.shields.io/badge/License-MIT-pink?style=flat-square)](LICENSE)

 Azure OpenAI Assistants allows you to create AI assistants tailored to your needs through custom instructions and augmented by advanced tools like code interpreter, and custom functions.
-In this article, we provide an in-depth walkthrough of getting started with the Assistants API.

 (Like and fork this sample to receive lastest changes and updates)